AshutoshDongare/convo/README.md

 ## Feedback and References

-- If you face any issues or have suggesions, please mention those in issues sections.
+- If you face any issues or have suggesions, please mention those in issues section
-- If you liked this repo and you are able to use it in your work, please consider starring and mentioning this repo in your ciatations.
+- If you liked this repo and/or you were able to use it in your work, please consider starring and mentioning this repo in your ciatations